ynx0/kCAS/notes.md

 which is what the original `calc.py` example shows.

-having a lower precident thing explicitly on the right and the the higher precedent thing on the left makes sum always match first on the left side.
+having a lower precedent thing explicitly on the right and the the higher precedent thing on the left makes sum always match first on the left side.